Louisiana voter registration guide

 Check your Louisiana voter registration status

-- If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Louisiana registration using the Louisiana voter registration lookup tool.
+- If you can't remember if you're registered to vote, or you want to make sure your information is correct, you can check your Louisiana registration using the Louisiana voter registration lookup site.

 - If you're not registered to vote, or you need to update your voter registration information, follow the instructions below.